StareXTV/PC-Adjustments/README.md

 ## Startup Programs - Helps with booting times
+> Recommended step for BOOT times
 Yeah, you could go inside your Task Manager and then "Startup" and disable all startup programs that you don't need, but there are also a few regedit settings you can do, as an Advanced to cease startup programs that might not appear in the "Startup" tab of Task Manager.

 > **Remember to EXPORT your regedit BEFORE changing these settings to revert mistakes, Click on "File" and then Export**